 I’ve come to see myself in a similar way, as a “My Fair Lady” of sorts.
 I would rather be myself, authentic, instead of pretending to believe this or that just to fully fit in on one side or another.
-But it means sometimes journeying through no man’s land.
+But this means sometimes journeying through no man’s land.
 I will be misunderstood.
 A lot.

 It’s my experience that people don’t ask questions, they just write me off.
-If they hear I’m a feminist they assume I’m pro-choice, if they hear I’m an evangelical, they assume I’m anti-LGBT.
+If they hear I’m a feminist they assume I’m pro-abortion, if they hear I’m an evangelical, they assume I’m anti-LGBTQ+.
 You get the drift.
 But I wonder … how many times have I made similar incorrect assumptions about others?
 See, the only way to really get to know someone is to first resist branding them, and then second, converse, ask questions and look for nuance.

 Nuance is the gold found in the in-between, in the so-called desert, in no man’s land.
-It is where individuality and uniqueness resides.
+It is where individuality and uniqueness reside.
 It’s where we must go, if we truly wish to get to know one another.

 Allegiances and labels are necessary at times, but they’re also restricting.
 They can be unintentionally dishonest as well, if it means hiding part of yourself.
-For example, when it comes to my novels, I’ve been told by two different agents that my work falls into the territory of “no man’s land.” i.e. Too Christian for mainstream readers and too racy for Christian readers.
+For example, when it comes to my novels, I’ve been told by two different Christian literary agents that my work falls into the territory of “no man’s land.” i.e. Too Christian for mainstream readers and too racy for Christian readers.

-Sure, I could conform and censor myself neatly into one land or the other, but then I’d be a dishonest writer, and what good is that?
-I have to write from my heart in a way that I feel is realistic and believable yet inclusive of my faith; even if the result is that my work dwells amongst tumbleweeds.
+Sure, I could conform and censor myself neatly into one land or the other, but then I’d be a dishonest writer, and what use is that?
+I have to write from my heart in a way that I feel is realistic and believable yet inclusive of my faith; even if the result is that my work dwells among tumbleweeds.
 So the past couple of years I’ve focused on short stories instead – serendipitously discovering in allegorical fiction a niche in which I can appeal to both markets without being disingenuous.

 Another example.
-Back in January 2018, after many years of indecision, I decided to make the switch to a plant based diet.
-I quickly found myself in no man’s land yet again.
-You see, I’m technically disqualified from being called a vegan because I still eat local honey, and occasionally eggs from my parents’ backyard hens.
-I also don’t worry about obscure ingredients.
-If I’m eating in public, I’ll make concessions if I feel it’s necessary (e.g. I don’t ask restaurants what’s in the bread/buns, I’ll have a muffin/donut/cookie at friends or cafés, and when visiting others, I might have some mashed potatoes).
-But I still avoid all overt dairy, cheese, and factory farm egg products, so that also disqualifies me from accurately being called a vegetarian.*
+Back in January 2018, after many years of deliberating, I made the switch to a plant based diet.
+It was for the animals, not for health reasons (i.e. the suffering in factory farms), and I soon found myself in no man’s land yet again.
+You see, I’m disqualified from being called a vegan because I still eat local honey, and occasionally eggs from my parents’ backyard hens.
+I also don’t worry about obscure ingredients or marshmallows.
+If I’m eating in public, I’ll make concessions if I feel it’s necessary (e.g. I don’t ask restaurants what’s in the bread/buns/pasta, I’ll have a muffin/donut/cookie at social gatherings or cafés; and when visiting someone’s house for dinner, I might have mashed potatoes).
+But I still avoid all overt dairy, cheese, and factory farm egg products – so that also disqualifies me from accurately being called a vegetarian.*

 To fit in I could indeed feign to be fully one or the other, but it wouldn’t be the truth.
 To join the liberal club I would have to hide my conservative beliefs, and to join the conservative club, I would have to hide my liberal beliefs.
 Again, qualifiers are needed for every label.

-I’m a Christian fiction writer but… I’m vegan but… I’m progressive but…
+I’m a Christian fiction writer but… I’m plant-based but… I’m progressive but…